faezesarlakifar/AllerTrans/README.md

    - Open and run the `nonlinear-DNN.ipynb` notebook to train and evaluate the deep neural network model.
 Ensure the required model checkpoints are available in the `model-checkpoints` folder.
    - For other models, run the respective notebooks (`classic-machine-learning.ipynb`, `single-layer-LSTM.ipynb`, `1D-CNN.ipynb`).

-3. **Model Checkpoints**:
-   - The `model-checkpoints` folder contains saved checkpoints of our trained models required for running the `nonlinear-DNN` notebook.

 ## Acknowledgements

-We would like to thank the developers of the ESM-v2 and ProtT5 models for providing the tools necessary for our feature extraction.
+We want to thank the developers of the ESM-v2 and ProtT5 models for providing the tools necessary for our feature extraction.
 Additionally, we acknowledge the public AlgPred 2.0 dataset, which helped us develop and evaluate our model.